 About: Technically “Crouton” is bantam, a hair bigger than micro scale.
-This bantam edition will be 3d printed for me (Morgen Kilbourn) in one of the newest, stronger and higher detailed methods for 3d prints available (more below***) .
+This bantam edition was 3d printed for me (Morgen Kilbourn) in one of the newest, stronger and higher detailed methods for 3d prints available (more below***) .
 “Crouton” is from 2014 1:9 sculpture “Ranch Mare”.

 Step 1 Submit DEPOSIT